-5. CONCLUSIONS AND FUTURE WORKS
+5 CONCLUSIONS AND FUTURE WORK

-This paper proposes a field application of a high-level Reinforcement Learning (RL) control system for solving the action selection problem of an autonomous robot in cable tracking task.
+This paper proposes a field application of a high level Reinforcement Learning (RL) control system for solving the action selection problem of an autonomous robot in cable tracking task.
 The learning system is characterized by using a direct policy search algorithm for robot control based on Baxter and Bartlett's direct-gradient algorithm.
 The policy is represented by a neural network whose weights are the policy parameters.
-In order to speed up the process, the learning phase has been carried out in a simulated environment and then transferred and tested successfully on the real robot $ICTINEU^{AUV}$ .
+In order to speed up the process, the learning phase has been carried out in a simulated environment and then transferred and tested count the reduced dimensions of the ANN used in the simulation.

-Results of this work show a good performance of the learned policy.
-Convergence times of the simulation process were not too long if we take into account the reduced dimensions of the ANN used in the simulation; as seen in Figure 7, the policy achieved after 250 episodes is good enough to perform the task.
 Although it is not a hard task to learn in simulation, continue the learning autonomously in a real situation represents a challenge due to the nature of underwater environments.
 Future steps are focused on improving the initial policy by means of on-line learning processes and comparing the results obtained with human pilots tracking trajectories.